 Full Arch with Only Four Implants

-This procedure is a unique implant solution that allows patients with a completely edentulous (toothless) upper or lower arch to replace all of the teeth in that arch using only four implants as anchors.
+This unique implant solution replaces an entire upper or lower arch of missing teeth using only four dental implants as anchors.

 Guided Implant Placement